mclevy/point_data/Basics.md

 **An aside on spatial points data frames: projection**

 This data set is not projected.
-For quick help with setting up projections, see this [cheat sheet](http://www.maths.lancs.ac.uk/~rowlings/Teaching/UseR2012/cheatsheet.html) has basic commands for several spatial packages in ```R```.
+For quick help with setting up projections, this [cheat sheet](http://www.maths.lancs.ac.uk/~rowlings/Teaching/UseR2012/cheatsheet.html) has basic commands for several spatial packages in ```R```.

 ```r